robotpilot/turtlebot3_wiki/docs/source/pc_software.rst

     :target: http://wiki.ros.org

 [``Remote PC``] There are two ways to install `ROS`_.
 If you prefer manual installation, please take the second method.
+In order to develop source code from the remote PC, please configure ROS environment after completing ROS installation.

 First Method
 ~~~~~~~~~~~~